PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

       For the next batch, we have the following schedule:

-      * Career Day on May 7, 2019
+      * Career Day on November 5, 2019

-      * 2nd Interviews end of May, 2019
+      * 2nd Interviews in November, 2019

-      * Start internship by July, 2019
+      * Start internship by January, 2020

       You must apply via the link below.
 We will contact you soon to schedule a